 In yet another study by Brouns et al. showed the prevalence and annual malignant transformation rate of approximately 2% and 1%, respectively.
 Among the recent studies, leukoplakia was evident in 1.59% of the study sample.

-Leukoplakia is more common in middle-aged and elderly males than in other groups studies.
+Leukoplakia is more common in middle-aged and elderly males than in other group studies.
 The prevalence increases with increasing age.

-When a tissue cell is exposed to a carcinogen (any type), it probably tries to adapt to it.
-An increase in cell proliferation, shrinking the cytosolic capacity and the allied organelle load, could be an effort in adaptation.
-In the framework of oral epithelium, a hastened growth phase represented by augmentation of the progenitor compartment (hyperplasia) is the earlier sequelae, and when the irritant persists further, the epithelium shows features of cellular degeneration, a well-characterized feature of adaptation (atrophy).
+When a tissue cell is exposed to any type of carcinogen, it probably tries to adapt to it.
+An increase in cell proliferation, shrinking the cytosolic capacity, and the allied organelle load could be an effort in adaptation.
+In the framework of oral epithelium, a hastened growth phase represented by augmentation of the progenitor compartment (hyperplasia) is the earlier sequelae.
+When the irritant persists further, the epithelium shows features of cellular degeneration, a well-characterized feature of adaptation (atrophy).
 When the stage of adaptation and revocable cell damage ends, the cells gradually reach a stage of irrevocable cell damage, manifesting as either apoptosis or malignant transformation.
 As an adaptative response, the hastened pace of cell division noted at the earlier stages of transformation facilitates further genetic damage, thereby forcefully pushing the cells further along the path to malignant transformation.

 In 1994, during an international symposium held in Uppsala, Sweden professionals established the definition as a “predominantly white lesion of the oral mucosa which could not be clinically or pathologically characterized as another specific entity.”

 Axéll (1996) defined leukoplakia as a white patch measuring 5 mm or more, which cannot be scraped off and cannot be attributed to any other diagnostic disease.